COVID-19 Advice & Information

 This page has been provided to give families key information about the school during the Coronavirus pandemic and to provide you with regular updates regarding any school closure.

-The school is currently open for all pupils of all ages.
+The school is fully open for all pupils of all ages.

-All information for Monday 8th March, and about our current systems of control, can be found in our 'Guidance For Parents' document at the bottom of this page.
+All information for the start of the 2021-2022 school year, including information about our systems of control, can be found in our 'Guidance For Parents' document at the bottom of this page.

-Several changes have had to be made to the organisation of the school day and to the site for this unprecedented time.
-These changes are explained in the guidance for parents.
-Any changes are made with the purpose of ensuring we help keep pupils, parents, staff and visitors safe.
+Families do need to be mindful that changes can be made to the organisation of the school day and to the site at any time if the number of COVID-19 cases rises or if the school has an 'outbreak' (a high number of positive cases within the school community at any one time).
+These changes would be communicated with parents via email and our guidance document updated.
+Any changes are always made with the purpose of ensuring we help keep pupils, parents, staff and visitors safe.

 What is the Coronavirus and what are the symptoms?